Gemmasima/Gemmasima/README.md

 > [!TIP]
 > **Junior Multiplatform Application Developer (DAM)**
-> Leveraging over 15 years of experience across business environments and the healthcare sector, focused on digital health (eHealth) solutions[cite: 1].
+> Leveraging over 15 years of experience across business environments and the healthcare sector, focused on digital health (eHealth) solutions.

 ---

 ## 💻 About Me

-A results-driven technical profile combining an extensive background in healthcare administration and clinical environments with software development[cite: 1].
-My primary objective is to bridge the gap between healthcare, business workflows, and technology to build digital solutions that optimize clinical, hospital, and enterprise operations[cite: 1].
+A results-driven technical profile combining an extensive background in healthcare administration and clinical environments with software development.
+My primary objective is to bridge the gap between healthcare, business workflows, and technology to build digital solutions that optimize clinical, hospital, and enterprise operations.

-I am highly organized, detail-oriented, and fully adapted to remote work dynamics under Agile (Scrum) methodologies[cite: 1].
+I am highly organized, detail-oriented, and fully adapted to remote work dynamics under Agile (Scrum) methodologies.

-*   🎓 **Education:** Associate Degree in Multiplatform Application Development (DAM) | Background in Medicine (UB) and Dental Technology[cite: 1].
+*   🎓 **Education:** Associate Degree in Multiplatform Application Development (DAM) | Background in Medicine (UB) and Dental Technology.
-*   🚀 **Areas of Interest:** Web and mobile application development within the healthcare sector (eHealth) and finding solutions to business digitalization challenges[cite: 1].
+*   🚀 **Areas of Interest:** Web and mobile application development within the healthcare sector (eHealth) and finding solutions to business digitalization challenges.
-*   💼 **Professional Network:** Let's connect on my [LinkedIn Profile](https://linkedin.com/in/gemmasinma)[cite: 1].
+*   💼 **Professional Network:** Let's connect on my [LinkedIn Profile](https://linkedin.com/in/gemmasinma).

 ---